Resurgent Spieth 3rd-round leader at Colonial over Kokrak

 Kokrak, who is 35th in the world ranking and only seven spots behind Spieth, birdied the first two holes of the day to match the lead at 12 under.

 Spieth made a 13-foot birdie putt at the long, difficult par-3 No. 4 hole, but at the No. 5 hole that runs parallel to the Trinity River hit his first two shots both into the left rough and had first bogey in 41 holes at Hogan’s Alley this week.
-He got that stroke right back, and stretched the lead to three strokes with his 21-foot birdie at No. 6, where Kokrak had his second consecutive bogey.
+He got that stroke right back, and stretched the lead to three with his 21-foot birdie at No. 6, where Kokrak had his second consecutive bogey.

 Both players had birdies at No. 15, Kokrak getting even at 13 under only for seconds before Spieth’s birdie there.
-Korkrak caught up again at 14 under with a 13-foot birdie at No. 17, and was in the middle of the fairway at No. 18 when his playing partner went way right.
+Kokrak caught up at 14 under with a 13-foot birdie at No. 17, and was in the middle of the fairway at No. 18 when his playing partner went way right before the birdie that set off a huge roar from the crowd.

+“It’s nice to be feeling a lot of the hometown support,” Spieth said.
+“It was a really good atmosphere out here.
+It’s crazy to think we were here one year ago with not a person following.
+What a difference a year makes, and hopefully we can continue to progress that way across the world.”

 More AP golf: https://apnews.com/hub/golf and https://twitter.com/AP_Sports